Gnarwhal/TabSaver/README.md

 - Sync vs local storage
 - Incremental Loading(? idk what to call it)

-I would take feature requests, but I'm the only user lol.
+I would take feature requests, but I'm the only user lol (BUT if you want to request features, PLEASE DO!).

-## Side Notes

-I wanted to name this project WinDex (window indexer) but my lawyers said that wouldn't go over so well with the window cleaner company (bonus side note: I have no lawyers. 噓つきな人).